elastic/golang-crossbuild/README.md

    The SHA256 must be obtained from <https://golang.org/dl/.>
 1. Update the versions listed in this README.md.
 1. Commit the changes. `git add -u && git commit -m 'Update to Go 1.x.y'`.
+1. Create a Pull Request with the description `'Update to Go 1.x.y'`.
+1. When merging the PR then the automation will release those docker images.

+### Manual steps

+> This is not required unless the CI service is down.

 1. Build the images from the project's root with `make`.
 1. Get a logon token for the container registry by visiting <https://docker.elastic.co:7000>.
 1. Publish the images with `make push`.